liamb0t/nuxt-portfolio/content/blog/bibimhak.md

 It's not the prettiest thing in the world but it does the job.
 We split the file by empty lines to get each textbook.
 Then we can get the level, grade and publisher from the first line.
 After that we can just loop through each line, create a new Lesson object and add it to the database.
 So there are two objects in total: Textbook and Lesson, where the two are related to each other.
 Also its important we check to see if the textbook already exists in the database when adding a new textbook.
 If we want to add a new textbook, all we have to do is add a new entry in the text file and call this function.

-So how do we actually get the textbook lessons to display in our dropdowns when users are filtering materials or creating a new one?
+Great, that takes care of adding textbooks to the database, so how do we actually get the textbook lessons to display in our dropdowns when users are filtering materials or creating a new one?
 Well we can just make a route on the backend that will retrieve the textbook from the database using a basic query and return the data as JSON.
 We just need the level, grade and the publisher and we can find the textbook.
 Then when just add an event listener on our dropdowns and make a call to this route.
-What we get back is an array of tuples containing the id of the lesson and the lesson title.
-Since the app makes use of WTForms selectfields, this is the standard way dropdown choices are populated.
-The value of the choice is the lesson id and the text to be displayed is the lesson title.

 ```python
 @materials.route("/get_lessons/<string:level>/<string:grade>/<string:publisher>")